 The p-value of 0.02 is less than 0.05, indicating a significant relationship between age and the outcome variable.
-The age (p-value = 0.02) had a statistically significant association between the age of farmers and their attitude towards FPOs as the p-value of 0.02 is less than 0.05.This suggests that a farmer's age group influences their attitude towards FPOs.
+The age of farmers (p-value = 0.02) had a statistically significant association with their attitude towards FPOs as the p-value of 0.02 is less than 0.05.This suggests that a farmer's age group influences their attitude towards FPOs.
+Education (P-value = 0.012) had a significant association with farmers' attitudes towards FPOs.
+This means that a farmer's level of education is related to their attitude towards FPOs.
 With the highest Chi-Square value (21.359) and the lowest p-value, Education shows the strongest evidence of an association with the dependent variable.
 The p-value of 0.012 means there is only a 1.2% chance of observing such a strong association by random chance alone.
-Education (P-value = 0.012) had a significant association between education and farmers' attitudes towards FPOs.
-This means that a farmer's level of education is related to their attitude towards FPOs.
 The studies conducted by Sharnagat (2008), Satyaprakash et al. (2010) and Sharma et al. (2012) consistently show that the level of education among farmers and beneficiaries has a positive and significant relationship with their attitude towards various agricultural programs.
 Higher education levels are linked to more favourable views of initiatives.
 Similarly, with a p-value of 0.026, Occupation is significantly associated with farmers’ attitudes towards FPOs.
 The annual income (P-value = 0.049) had statistically significant associations, but just barely.
 A p-value of 0.049 means it is right on the edge of the conventional cut-off.
 While it meets the criteria for significance, the association might be weaker compared to variables with lower p-values like Education.
 The social participation (P-value = 0.039) was also significantly associated with farmers' attitudes towards FPOs.
 This means how much farmers participate in social groups is related to their attitude.
 Cropping pattern (p=0.931) with the highest p-value, this variable shows the least evidence of any association with the dependent variable.
 The calculated Chi-Square value of 0.854 is also very small, indicating the observed data is very close to what would be expected if there were no relationship at all.
 Extension contact (P-value = 0.698), mass media exposure (P-value = 0.787), land holding (P-value = 0.069), economic motivation (P-value = 0.309), and risk orientation (P-value = 0.145) had no significant association with farmers' attitudes towards FPOs.
 This suggests that they do not significantly influence their attitude towards FPOs.
 The high p-value suggests that any observed relationship in the sample data is likely due to chance.
 The findings were in concurrence with the findings of Singh & Bhimavat (2007) and Smitha (2013).
 A similar study by Hasan et al. (2024) in Bangladesh, though focused on government extension services, also highlighted the significance of factors like mass media contact, extension contact, training experience, education, farm size and annual income in influencing farmers' attitudes.
 Boufous et al. (2023) also revealed that economic outcomes was less significant in adopt sustainable agricultural practices.
 In summary, the significant findings suggest that age, education, social participation, occupation, and annual income are factors that were statistically associated with how farmers feel about FPOs.
 However, in this study, there is no statistically significant correlation between their attitude and extension contact, exposure to the media, landholding, cropping pattern, economic incentive, or risk orientation.

 3.3 Attitude of Farmers towards FPOs